GungHo1205/grit/questions.md

     2. Did you have any programming training during your Senior High School Years (Grades 11 to 12?)
     examples: HTML, CSS, JS, Visual Basic, Visual Studio?
 Python? etc.

-**DevOps Culture**
+**Introduction to DevOps**

-    3. This is my first time hearing about the term "DevOps."
+    1. This is my first time hearing about the term "DevOps."
+    2. I am confident with my understanding of the term "DevOps."
+    3. DevOps is a term that developers should be aware of.
+    4. Only professional developers should use DevOps.
+    5. I believe Novice and beginner programmers will benefit from DevOps.

 ### Likert-Style Questions